 Topic: Probability distributions over words.

-The word ‘topic’ refers to associating a certain word to with a definition.
+The word ‘topic’ refers to associating a certain word with a definition.
 For instance, when the machine reads-horse is black, it tokenizes the sentence and comes to the conclusion that there are two topics; horse which is an animal and black, a colour.

 Plate Notation: For visually representing dependencies among the model parameters.